The QARANC Association PhD Scholarship is managed by the QARANC Association Heritage and Chattels Committee.

 Although much has been written about the history of Army nursing, and many scholars continue to research and write our history, there is a lack of authoritative writing from the perspective of Army nurses themselves.
 It has been difficult for Army nurses, serving or retired, to gain the necessary skills and standing to be able to write history that is acceptable in academic and scholarly contexts.
 There are members of the Association who would like the opportunity to gain these skills at Doctoral level, in order to advance the body of knowledge from within Army nursing.

-The QARANC Association will fully fund a PhD Scholar from within the Association membership to undertake PhD studies at Cardiff University commencing October 2019 (or sooner if it suits the person accepted).
+The QARANC Association has fully funded a PhD Scholar from within the Association membership to undertake PhD studies at Cardiff University commencing October 2019.
 The main supervisor will be Professor Holly Furneaux of the School of English, Communication and Philosophy, Cardiff University.

 This project will be the first to research a growing number of nurses’ autograph and scrap-books held in the QARANC archives at the Museum of Military Medicine.
 Assembled by Army nurses, these works contain inscriptions, verses, original poetry, and sketches by the military personnel gathered within the wards.
 They typically include humorous cartoons of ward and camp life, landscapes seen from hospital and on campaign, and detailed nature drawings.